 How to Choose What Products to Buy

-I normally recommend wavies to do Squish to Condish and then follow up with basic DIY Flaxseed Gel.
+I normally recommend wavies to start with Squish to Condish with their conditioner and then follow up with basic DIY Flaxseed Gel (or any good gel at home)

 Some wavies LOVE a curl cream or a custard to help clump their waves.
 Some need a hard hold gel after a leave in conditioner.
 The wavier and thicker your hair is, the creamier and more stylers you will need.

 Remember, all of this is trial and error.
 You will need to try and experiment and find the right amount of conditioning for your waves.

 Step 6- Scrunching Method

-After applying your leave in conditioner, mousse or gel, take sections of your hair and scrunch up, gently so as to preserve the clumps but also encourage them to shrink.
+After applying your products, take sections of your hair and scrunch up, gently so as to preserve the clumps but also encourage them to shrink.

 Step 7- Plopping Technique